 Knowing what is right and good is relatively easy; however, acting that way is not quite easy for ordinary people.

 Desire, idleness, lust, prejudice, and avarice are very common weaknesses that may lead to people acting against their intuitive knowledge.
 These are inner enemies, the type that is quite difficult to completely conquer.

 Therefore, defeating those inner enemies is the basic requirement of being a sage.

 Everything we do, we need to know if it is right and if it’s what we truly want.

 Achievable things are worth fighting.
-Unobtainable things that don’t belong to us, should let go.
+Unobtainable things that don’t belong to us, should be let go.

-Humans’ feelings, happiness or sadness, content, or disappointment, are decided by ourselves.
+Humans’ feelings, happiness or sadness, contentment, or disappointment, are decided by ourselves.

 Cultivation of a peaceful and stable mind is a good way to stay happy and satisfied.